 If I can get a visa, why move to Vietnam?

-After the horrors stories passed, most people have realised that Thailand isn’t quite a bad as what they had feared and that they can legally obtain a visa.
+After the horrors stories passed, most people have realised that Thailand isn’t quite a bad as they had feared and that they can legally obtain a visa.
 While Vietnam may be cheaper in many respects, the country is still some way behind Thailand in terms of infrastructure.
 The reality for many retirees is that what they love about Pattaya isn’t available in Vietnam.

 Talk to Us!